jrgong420/log-view/GROUP_ACCESS_CONTROL.md

 - Group membership is checked by group ID (not name), so renaming groups is safe
 - Changes take effect on next page load/navigation

+**Important**: Groups must have their visibility set to "group owners, members and moderators" or more permissive (e.g., "everyone") for the theme component to properly detect user membership.
+If a group's visibility is set to "group owners and moderators", regular members will not be recognized by the theme component even if they are in the group.

 **Example configurations**:

 1. **Single group**: Select "Premium Members" → only premium members have access